Woman (Neneh Cherry song)

 "Woman" is a song by Swedish singer-songwriter Neneh Cherry from her third studio album, Man (1996).
 Written by Cherry, her husband Cameron McVey, and Jonathan Sharp, the song was created as a take on American singer James Brown's 1966 hit "It's a Man's Man's Man's World".
 The song's lyrics describe the difficulties women face in life, allowing Cherry to be seen as an empowering female recording artist.

-Released on 22 July 1996, "Woman" became one of Cherry's biggest, though one of her last, hits in Europe and Australia, reaching the top 10 in Finland, Hungary, Iceland, the United Kingdom, and the Wallonia region of Belgium.
+Released on 22 July 1996 by Hut and Virgin, "Woman" became a chart hit in Europe and Australia, reaching the top 10 in Finland, Hungary, Iceland, the United Kingdom, and the Wallonia region of Belgium.

 Critical reception

-Ross Jones from The Guardian described it as an "awe-inspiring new work", adding that it "evoke" James Brown's "It's a Man's Man's World", while the singer "bawls her soul into the mic."
-Pan-European magazine Music & Media wrote that the song is Cherry's "own take" on the Brown song ("this is a woman's world/ it's my world").
+Ross Jones from The Guardian described "Woman" as an "awe-inspiring new work", adding that it "evoke" James Brown's "It's a Man's Man's World", while the singer "bawls her soul into the mic."
+Eithne from Melody Maker viewed it as "a comment on male bullishness and the bitter way history has Tried erasing me, made with brooding strings and rockish guitars buried deep in the mix."
+Pan-European magazine Music & Media wrote that the song is Cherry's "own take" on the Brown song (this is a woman's world/ it's my world).
 "Even the melodies and chord changes sound the same, but this track obviously has a message: it's a tribute to femininity and its loving, caring power."
-Music Week rated it five out of five, picking it as Single of the Week.
-The reviewer declared it as "a gorgeous, heart-rending song in the vein of Trout and Manchild.
+Music Week rated it five out of five and named it Single of the Week, declaring it as "a gorgeous, heart-rending song in the vein of "Trout" and "Manchild".
 Cherry at her best."
 Writing for NME, Dele Fadele noted that the singer's "forages into soul possess an irreverence that lift otherwise earnest pastiches", stating that "Woman" rewrites Brown's song as a "feminist tract".
 British columnist James Masterton called "Woman" one of Cherry's best tracks up to that point, complimenting its mood and writing that it "beats the pants off anything she has released before".